-The brief application form is linked here.
+The brief application form is below and is also linked here.
 Completed applications are reviewed as they are received.

 Lawyers: Both newly admitted and experienced attorneys will receive a maximum of 28.0 transitional and non-transitional, professional practice New York State CLE credits, for the online edition.
 We are looking into CLE certification for other jurisdictions.

 California CLE credit certification renewal for the San Francisco/Silicon Valley edition is pending; based on previous years, the amount of CLE credits for this version should be 14.0 transitional and non-transitional, professional practice New York State CLE credits, and 12.0 CLE credit hours for California.

 Certificates of completion will be awarded to all participants at the conclusion of the program.

 If you are not a U.S. citizen or legal resident and are in or will enter the U.S. as a non-immigrant, you may need a visa to attend Fashion Law Bootcamp.
 A student visa is NOT required; attendees typically use a B-2 or B-1 visa depending on their particular interests, or, for qualified countries, the visa waiver program.
 Please email us for more information.

 FOR ADDITIONAL INFORMATION about Fashion Law Bootcamp, please email email@example.com.